-She began crying on the phone when I talked with her because she is so afraid of having a larger stroke.
+She began crying on the phone when I talked with her because she is terrified of having a larger stroke.
 I told her Christ is the only one who can give her peace and strength, and that she needs to receive Him as her Savior.
-My Dad seems to be in denial of the seriousness of the situation.
-I wish I could go visit her where she lives in Florida, but it is difficult to get the time off work.
+My Dad is in denial of the seriousness of the situation.
+I wish I could visit her in Florida, but it is difficult to get the time off work.
 I wrote her the following letter, and pray for her to have a receptive heart.

-“Trust in the Lord with all thine heart, and lean not unto thine own understanding.”
-Proverbs 3:5
+“Trust in the Lord with all thine heart, and lean not unto thine own understanding” (Proverbs 3:5 KJV).

 If there is anything I can do for you or if you just want to talk, please don’t hesitate to call me.
 Also, please read through the gospel of John several times and notice all the times the word “believe” is used.

 Much Love in Christ, Pam

 March 1991 – Florida

 On March 13, Mom had a second major stroke and ended up in the Intensive Care Unite (ICU), between life and death.
 I could not talk to her, so I committed her to God and asked that she would receive Christ as her Savior.
 She survived and was transferred to a rehab center.
 I was able to fly down to see her on March 13 and praise God that I had a good opportunity to be alone with her today and talk.
 She told me she now believes in Christ as her Savior, knows she has eternal life, and a home in heaven.
 I asked her if she wanted me to read the Bible to her, and she replied with enthusiasm, “Yes!”
 I read John 14:1-6 and she quoted the entire passage with me.
 “Jesus saith unto him, I am the way, the truth, and the life; no man cometh unto the Father, but by Me” (John 14:6 KJV).